 If you shop in a well-stocked grocery store, you should be able to find it tucked alongside the unsweetened cocoa powder.
 But if a recipe calls for Dutch-processed cocoa powder and you are without it, there are substitutions you can make from basic pantry ingredients, such as unsweetened cocoa powder (natural cocoa powder), baking soda, and unsweetened baking chocolate.

-Replace the Dutch-processed cocoa called for in your recipe with an equal amount of unsweetened cocoa powder.
-Then, knock back the acidity by adding 1/8 teaspoon of baking soda for every three Tablespoons of cocoa powder used.
+Replace the Dutch-processed cocoa powder called for in your recipe with an equal amount of unsweetened cocoa powder.
+Then, knock back the acidity by adding 1/8 teaspoon of baking soda for every 3 tablespoons of cocoa powder used.

-Replace three tablespoons of Dutch-processed cocoa with an ounce of unsweetened baking chocolate, plus 1/8 teaspoon of baking soda for every three tablespoons of cocoa powder called for.
-This will increase the fat in the recipe, so it's best to only use this substitute if you'll be replacing less than six tablespoons of cocoa powder (the equivalent of 2 ounces of baking chocolate).
-If you alter the fat content in the recipe too much, it could affect how the ingredients work together, and change the final product in ways that you can't predict and may not be happy with.
+If you don't have cocoa powder, you can use unsweetened baking chocolate.
+Replace 3 tablespoons of Dutch-processed cocoa powder with 1 ounce of unsweetened baking chocolate, plus 1/8 teaspoon of baking soda for every 3 tablespoons of cocoa powder called for.
+This will increase the fat in the recipe, so it's best to only use this substitute if you'll be replacing less than 6 tablespoons of cocoa powder (the equivalent of 2 ounces of baking chocolate).
+If you alter the fat content in the recipe too much, it could affect how the ingredients work together and change the final product in ways that you can't predict and may not be happy with.

-If you're working on a recipe that doesn't include any baking powder or baking soda, ice cream or pudding, for example, Dutch-process and unsweetened cocoa powder are much more interchangeable.
-Use an equal amount of unsweetened cocoa in place of the Dutch-process, and you'll find that your dish isn't quite as dark in color or as rich as intended, but still quite delicious.
+If you're working on a recipe that doesn't include any baking powder or baking soda, like ice cream or pudding, Dutch-processed and unsweetened cocoa powder are much more interchangeable.
+Use an equal amount of unsweetened cocoa in place of the Dutch-processed, and you'll find that your dish is still quite delicious, although not quite as dark in color or as rich as intended.